Suzie McConnell-Serio

-Suzie McConnell-Serio (born July 29, 1966) is a former American women's basketball coach and player.
-She was the head coach for the women's basketball team at the University of Pittsburgh from 2013 to 2018.
+Suzie McConnell-Serio (born July 29, 1966) is an American former women's basketball coach and player.
+She was the head coach for the women's basketball team at Duquesne University from 2007 to 2013 and then the University of Pittsburgh from 2013 to 2018.
 In 2004, she was named WNBA Coach of the Year as coach of the Minnesota Lynx.
 She was inducted into the Women's Basketball Hall of Fame in 2008.